View and comment on planning applications

 What can I comment on?

-Only comments relating to certain issues (known as "material planning considerations") can be taken into account.
+Only comments relating to "material planning considerations" can be taken into account.
 Over the years, planning appeals and legal decisions have established that some matters cannot be taken into account in planning decisions.
 We understand that is can be very frustrating as there are many concerns that you may have about a proposal that we are not allowed to consider.
 As a planning authority we can only decide if an application is acceptable in "material" planning terms.